 Clever hack for making your car’s trunk a kinder, friendlier place for your grocery bags!

 I removed the interior panel covering the “roof” of the trunk and found a couple of suitable spots to mount my hangers.
 The local hardware store carries a keen little doo-dad called a rivet nut.
 Sometimes they’re called Rivnuts, and there’s even a fancy Rivnut Setting Tool.

 After the four rivnuts were set I held the interior panel in place and marked their approximate location.
-Using a hole punch made for leather work I popped four holes in the trim piece and then reinstalled the “roof” covering.
-Once I screwed in my four allen-head screws the hooks were mounted and my trunk was officially organized.
+Using a hole punch I popped four holes in the trim piece and then reinstalled the trim covering.
+Once I screwed in my four allen-head screws the hooks were mounted and my trunk was officially ready to organize.